attestate/ad/whitepaper.md

 online ad on a social media website several times an hour.
 In fact, users might even find that it enriches their experience.
-Which is why we see onchain ads, implemented as depreciating licenses, as a well-fitting model for pioneering a first fully-working Harberger tax scheme on Ethereum.
+Which is why we see onchain ads, implemented as depreciating licenses, as a well-fitting model for pioneering a Harberger tax scheme on Ethereum.

 ### Onchain Ads as Depreciating Licenses